-- Detailed plans and specifications of the work so that the builder's tasks and duties are clear
+- Detailed plans and specifications of the work so that the builder's tasks and duties are clear.

-Some examples of defects that amount to a breach, or violation, of this warranty include sagging ceilings, cracked walls and foundations, a leaking roof, and faulty electrical wiring.
+Some examples of defects that amount to a breach, or violation, of this implied warranty include sagging ceilings, cracked walls and foundations, a leaking roof, and faulty electrical wiring.

 If a buyer tells the builder-seller of a breach of the warranty and the builder refuses to fix the defect, the buyer has several remedies, such as:

-Homeowners Warranty Plans
+Homeowners' Warranty Plans

 Essentially, this is a long-term home warranty that covers defects and repairs in most aspects of a new home, covering everything from a leaky roof to defects in floor finishes, during the warranty period.

-Typically in these programs, the builder-seller pays a registration fee and yearly membership fee, and then a premium for each house built.
-These payments are then added into the sales price of the house.
+Typically in these programs, the builder-seller pays a registration fee and a yearly membership fee, plus a premium for each house built.
+These payments are typically rolled into the sale price of the house.

 In almost all states, the buyer and the seller have an option to pay for a home warranty from a private company.
 The parties can negotiate who pays for the warranty, but if the builder-seller agrees to provide it, the cost is usually added back into the sales price.

-- A ten-year warranty on "major structural defects," such as cracks and leakage in the foundation, sagging steel support beams, and sagging roof supports, again that arise from the builder-seller's failure to follow approved building standards
+- a ten-year warranty on "major structural defects," such as cracks and leakage in the foundation, sagging steel support beams, and sagging roof supports, again that arise from the builder-seller's failure to follow approved building standards.

-In other warranties, the builder is required to make repairs for the full 10 years.
-Be certain to read the warranty carefully, or seek the advice of an attorney with experience in real estate law, before you buy it or agree to it.
+In other warranties, the builder is required to make repairs for the full ten years.
+Be certain to read the warranty carefully, or seek the advice of an attorney with experience in real estate law, before you buy the warranty or agree to it.

 Questions for Your Attorney